JawadSher/DSA-LeetCode-GFG-Problems-Repository/20 - Hashmap Data Structure Problems/README.md

 <h1 align='center'>HASHMAP - DATA STRUCTURE - PROBLEMS</h1>

-This repository contains solutions to various problems based on the Hashmap data structure, sourced from LeetCode and GeeksforGeeks (GFG).
-The problems are organized to help you understand and practice Hashmap-related concepts, which are fundamental for many coding interviews and competitive programming challenges.
+Welcome to the Hashmap Data Structure Problems repository.
+This repository is dedicated to providing solutions to a variety of problems centered around the Hashmap data structure, sourced from renowned platforms like LeetCode and GeeksforGeeks (GFG).
+The problems are meticulously organized to aid in the understanding and practice of Hashmap-related concepts, which are pivotal for coding interviews and competitive programming challenges.

-The problems cover a range of difficulty levels and can be used to deepen your understanding of how Hashmaps work, including concepts like counting frequencies, managing keys and values, and implementing more complex algorithms.
+Hashmaps are a fundamental data structure used extensively in computer science for efficient data retrieval and storage.
+This repository aims to cover a wide range of difficulties, from basic to advanced levels, ensuring a comprehensive grasp of how Hashmaps function.
+Key concepts such as frequency counting, key-value management, and the implementation of complex algorithms are explored through these problems.

 ## Repository Content